GenericMappingTools/gmt/doc/rst/source/supplements/potential/talwani2d.rst

 -----------

 **talwani2d** will read the multi-segment *modeltable* from file or standard input.
-This file contains crossections of one or more 2-D bodies, with one polygon per segment.
-The segment header must contain the parameter *rho*, which states the the density of this body (individual body densities may be overridden by a fixed density contrast given via **-D**).
+This file contains cross-sections of one or more 2-D bodies, with one polygon per segment.
+The segment header must contain the parameter *rho*, which states the the density of this body (individual body densities may be overridden by a fixed constant density contrast given via **-D**).
-We can compute anomalies on an equidistant lattice (by specifying a lattice with **-T** or provide arbitrary output points specified in a file via **-N**.
-Chose from free-air anomalies, vertical gravity gradient anomalies, or geoid anomalies.
+We can compute anomalies on an equidistant lattice (by specifying a lattice with **-T**) or provide arbitrary output points specified in a file via **-N**.
+Choose between free-air anomalies, vertical gravity gradient anomalies, or geoid anomalies.
 Options are available to control axes units and direction.

 Required Arguments
 ------------------

 *modeltable*
-    The file describing the bodies.
+    The file describing cross-sectional polygons of one or more bodies.
+Polygons will be automatically closed if not already closed, and repeated vertices will be eliminated.

 Optional Arguments
 ------------------